giorgospan/Job-Management-System/README.md

   * **pool**          : Each pool handles the execution of all the jobs assigned to it.
 Pool program acts as a supervisor for its jobs.
 In addition, it returns statistics back to the coordinator upon finishing.

-  * **jms_script script** : Simple shell script which can be used to present or purge the  output directories.
+  * **jms_script** : Simple shell script which can be used to present or purge the  output directories.
 Each job creates a directory which contains its standard output as well as the standard error content .

   *Image below illustrates how the job service works*